When it comes to ergonomic furniture, there is a lot out there to choose from.

-Here are 8 simple ideas that will really make a difference to employees’ health:
+Here are 8 simple ideas that will really make a difference in employees’ health:

 People need to understand how the body is designed to work: to sit, stand and walk and learn the principles of good posture – this is a 2-hour workshop (that I offer to businesses).

-Allow and encourage people to move in the office.
+Allow and encourage people to move to the office.